Open Call Q&A

 What is the Network Joint Research Center for Materials and Devices area?

-What are the features of the Network Joint Research Center for Materials and Devices area?
+What are the benefits of utilizing the characteristics of the Network Joint Research Center for Materials and Devices area?

 What research areas are available?